The gate was supposed to be routine.

 Min-ho limped as they moved forward.

-Sora expertly collapsed her wand back into a stylus with one practiced motion, but her other hand tightened around the tablet, as if she sensed fatigue deeper than just muscle exhaustion.
+Sora collapsed her wand back into a stylus with one practiced motion, but her other hand tightened around the tablet.

-The surviving rookies from the other squads looked stunned, as if they hadn't fully grasped that they were still alive.
+The surviving rookies from the other squads looked stunned, as if they had not fully grasped that they were still alive.

-Michael bent forward, resting his hands on his knees, and drew in a breath that felt all too shallow.
+Michael bent forward, hands on his knees, and dragged in a breath that felt too shallow.

-There was no clean conclusion.
-No neat victory.
-No solved puzzle.
+There was no clean conclusion, no neat victory, no solved puzzle.
+Survival was all.

 "That was no longer a rookie operation."

-Dae-sung wiped blood off one knife and said, "It became one anyway."
+Dae-sung wiped blood off one knife.
+"It became one anyway."

 Park stood beside Michael and looked back toward the gate, where the senior hunters were still turning disaster into containment.